My Father

-Tomorow is America’s birthday.
-The day after is my father’s birthday.
-It is a special event, as he will be 70, a longevity landmark for elderly people in Vietnamese culture.
+Today is America’s birthday.
+Tomorrow is my father’s 70th birthday.
+It is a special event, as that age is a longevity landmark for elderly people in Vietnamese culture.
 On this event, I want to write something for my father.
-I want to try to write a minibiography, a quick glance into his life from his son’s perspectives, the life of a complex man with his strengths and weaknesses, who, in his own unique way, has always loved his family very much.
+I want to try to create a memory-portrait of my father, a quick glance into his life from his son’s perspective, the life of a complex man with his strengths and weaknesses, who, in his own unique way, has always loved his family very much.

 My mom graduated and went back first.
 With many teary letters in between, my father went back on a two-week vacation after a year, they got married, he went back for his graduate study, and there I was nine months later.
 The tiny apartment where we lived had two small bedrooms, one for us and one for my grandfather.
 Down the hallway to the right was a small dining room which sectioned into a seating area, a kitchen area including a bonus chicken coop, and a tiny bathroom.
 I was fairly certain that we were raising a duck in there.
 My parents’ bedroom had a bookcase that was almost as wide as an entire wall.
 I was told that when my father graduated, instead of foreign merchandise, he brought home all these books.
 Many of them were technical, and there were some colored magazines and English books as well.
 The books followed us many years later until our house was sold and we could not bring them with us anymore.
 I regret to say that I was not aware of the final fate of these books.